 Q: My six-year-old daughter has oral and verbal apraxia and developmental coordination disorder.
 She has a difficult time keeping up her levels of concentration throughout the school day.
 One teacher tells me that Hannah needs to “attend” and that she is concerned about Hannah’s “attention deficit.”
 Do you know of any resources that would help explain how her diagnosis affects her ability to focus?

-Please keep in mind that your daughter also may have an attention deficit disorder (ADD).
-Sometimes these problems go unrecognized because of the other problems that are more obvious.
+Please keep in mind that your daughter also may have an attention deficit hyperactive disorder (ADHD).
+Sometimes these struggles go unrecognized because of the other problems that are more obvious but that is becoming less common today.